Adding and Removing Packages

 </image>

-The tools meson, clang and ninja are then available during the prepare step and can thus be used in config.sh (for further details, see User Defined Scripts), for example to build foo_app:
+The tools meson, clang and ninja are then available during the prepare step, and they can be used in config.sh (for further details, see User-Defined Scripts), for example to build foo_app:

 pushd /opt/src/foo_app